princebatubo/Ghost-Prince-/ghost/core/core/server/services/dodo/README.md

-# Dodo Service
+# Dodo Payments Service

 This package contains code for Ghost's **Dodo Payments** integration.
-It interacts with **Dodo's API** and handles webhooks.
+It interacts with the **Dodo Payments API** and handles webhooks.

-The main export of this package is the `DodoService` class.
+The main export of this package is the **DodoService** class.
-It includes a wrapper around the **Dodo Payments API** and webhook handling logic.
+It includes a wrapper around the Dodo Payments API and webhook handling logic.
 It is instantiated in Ghost's `core/server/services/dodo` service.

 ---

 ## Dodo API

-The `DodoAPI` class is a wrapper around the **Dodo Payments API**.
+The **DodoAPI** class is a wrapper around the **Dodo Payments API**.
-It is used by the `DodoService` class to interact with Dodo's API.
+It is used by the **DodoService** class to interact with Dodo's API.

+The DodoAPI enables:

+- Creating checkout sessions for new subscriptions
+- Managing existing subscriptions (create, update, cancel)
+- Retrieving invoices and processing payments
+- Validating webhook signatures securely

+> **Documentation:**
+> Visit the official Dodo Payments Docs: [https://dodopayments.com/docs](https://dodopayments.com/docs)

 ---

 ## Dodo Webhooks

-Ghost listens for **Dodo webhooks** to know when:
+Ghost listens for **Dodo Payments webhooks** to know when:

 - A customer has subscribed to a plan
+- A subscription has been cancelled
-- A subscription has been cancelled or updated
+- A subscription has been updated
-- A payment has succeeded or failed
+- A payment has succeeded
-- A checkout session has been completed
+- A checkout session has completed

-This integration is especially useful for **countries and regions where Stripe is not supported**.

----

 ### Things to keep in mind when working with Dodo webhooks:

-- **Webhooks can arrive out of order.**
+- Webhooks can arrive **out of order**
-  For example, `checkout.session.completed` may arrive before or after `customer.subscription.created`.
+  (e.g., `checkout.session.completed` webhooks may arrive before or after `customer.subscription.created` webhooks).

-- **Webhooks can be received and processed in parallel**, so you should not rely on the order of the webhooks to determine the order of operations.
+- Webhooks can be received and processed **in parallel**, so you should **not rely on the order of events**.

-- **Operations often produce multiple events**, increasing the likelihood of race conditions.
+- Each operation may produce **multiple events**, increasing the likelihood of race conditions.

-See [Dodo’s Webhooks Guide](https://docs.dodo-payments.com/webhooks) for more information.
+> **Tip:** Always implement **idempotent webhook handling** to avoid double processing.

 ---

 ## Webhook Manager

-This class is responsible for registering the webhook endpoints with **Dodo**, so Dodo knows where to send the webhooks.
+This class is responsible for registering webhook endpoints with **Dodo Payments**,
+so Dodo knows where to send the events.

 ---